ywangd/stash/README.md

         * All other strings are displayed literally
         * The default setting is `PROMPT='[\W]$ '`

-* The UI can be configured via **configuration file** to customize its font size and color.
-The default config file is `.stash_config` under StaSh installation root.

-* **Easy self update** by running a single `selfupdate` command from within the shell.
+* **Easy self update** to keep update with the development by running a single `selfupdate` command from within the shell.
     - The `selfupdate` script manages StaSh installation folder and may delete files in the process.
 It is therefore recommend to **not** put your own scripts under `$STASH_ROOT/bin`.
 Instead, save your own scripts